 Feed your dog ½ teaspoon of ACV per day per 25 lbs.
 ACV contains important nutrients, vitamins, minerals, vital acids and potassium.

-Tip: Test your dog’s urine with pH strips before adding ACV to their food or water.
+Tip: Test your dog’s urine with pH strips before adding ACV to her food or water.
 Dogs should have a pH between 6.2 and 6.5.

 Unless you’re willing to mix your essential oils with a carrier oil (a vegetable oil used for dilution), don’t use them.

-There are some natural substances that dissolve essential oils, but for do-it-yourself flea and tick sprays, I suggest using a thin carrier oil like grape seed oil or fractionated coconut oil.
-Mix one drop of essential oil to one milliliter of carrier oil.
+It’s important to know there are some natural substances that dissolve essential oils.
+So … for do-it-yourself flea and tick sprays, I suggest using a thin carrier oil like grape seed oil.
+Mix 3-6 drops of essential oil in 1 ounce of carrier oil.

 Here are a few flea repelling essential oils:

-Avoid making or purchasing flea repellent that contain essential oils of wintergreen, pennyroyal and clove.
-These oils are dangerous for your dog and should not be used for any reason.
+Avoid flea repellents that contain wintergreen, pennyroyal or clove essential oils.
+These oils are dangerous for your dog.
+Don’t use them for any reason.

 A note about bandanas or collars infused with essential oils: While this may be a useful idea to protect your dog when she’s outdoors, make sure you dilute the essential oils … and please take off the bandana after your dog comes inside.

 Everyday Flea Repellent

 Here’s my favorite everyday flea treatment that’s lightly scented and very effective.
 Spray your dog each day when she goes outside.
 Pay special attention to the belly, tail, legs, and ears.